-With the sad news that Prahran restaurant Golda is closing in mid-2022, we thought it a good time to take a look at some of the best establishments serving Middle Eastern food in Melbourne.
+With the sad closing of Prahran restaurant Golda in mid-2022, it seems like a good time to take a look at some of the best restaurants and providers of Middle Eastern food in Melbourne.

 Golda was a gem of a restaurant.
 Serving modern Israeli cuisine in the trendy inner-city suburb of Prahan, Golda opened to rave reviews.

 Golda brought the melting pot of flavours and culture of Israel to Melbourne.
 Head Chef, Rotem Papo, and co-founder Adam Faigen, created dishes that were fresh, bold and bright, and perfect for sharing.

 Modern Israeli cuisine is an ever-evolving one, and one not restricted by national boundaries.
 It reflects the influence of different cultures that migrated from Europe, North Africa and the Middle East.

 The use of vegetables, fresh herbs and spices defined Golda’s food and illustrated the variety of flavours and textures possible within a meal.

 Golda’s menu was unashamedly nostalgic in bringing together the best of the past with the best of today, and was influenced by:

 …the journey of our ancestors through the Mediterranean, North Africa, Balkans and Eastern Europe.
 Our love of food and hospitality has been nurtured by our grandmothers and we’ve given it our touch.

 Looking for a great Lebanese Restaurant in Sydney?
 See our guide